MILD TBI AND SUICIDE

 We owe the returning veterans a great deal of thanks for forcing the medical establishment to finally do peer reviewed research on mild TBI.
 Since the veterans started returning, the last decade has truly been the decade of mild TBI, with hundreds of new studies being done.

 This particular study looked at insomnia symptoms one year after TBI.
 Interestingly those with mild TBI were significantly more likely to have insomnia than those with moderate to severe TBI.
-They also found that depressive symptoms and general anxiety were significantly associated with insomnia symptoms after TBI, as well as headache and binge drinking.
+They also found that depressive symptom, general anxiety, headache, and binge drinking were significantly associated with insomnia symptoms after TBI.

 MORE ON SLEEP DIFFICULTIES FOLLOWING BRAIN INJURY